-The accused may choose a faculty, staff, or student adviser who has not had formal legal training (except in cases concerning students in the School of Law), to accompany him or her during the hearing.

-The accused may testify personally and present witnesses in his or her behalf.
-The student may examine all evidence that may form the basis for disciplinary action.
-The adviser may not address the judicial body, but may consult with the accused student during the hearing.
+The accused may choose a Vanderbilt faculty, staff, or student adviser who has not had formal legal training (except in cases concerning students in the School of Law), to accompany him or her during the hearing The adviser may not address the judicial body, but may consult with the accused student during the hearing.
 No person who has a substantial interest in the case, or in a related case as an accused or adviser to an accused, may serve as an adviser.